Yellow soybean paste: Other varieties

 In recent years, a new form of yellow soybean paste, called "dry yellow soybean paste" (干黄酱, pinyin: gān huángjiàng; or 干酱, pinyin: gān jiàng), has been developed, and is widely available in plastic packages.
 Its texture is drier than that of regular yellow soybean paste (due to its lower water content), allowing for easier transportation and keeping.
 Dry yellow soybean paste is used in a similar manner as regular yellow soybean paste, but, when using the dry form, water is first added to dilute it, and then it is added to the dish; if it is added directly to a dish, the amount of water added to the dish should be adjusted accordingly.

 In Thai cuisine, a variant of yellow soybean paste, often mixed with chilies, is also popular.

-Technical Process
+Technical process

-There are different kinds of soybean sauce i.e.the liquid state with high salty, solid with low salty and ferment of combination of liquid and solid according to its making process and high temperature fermentation, middle temperature fermentation and low temperature fermentation according to the temperature of the ferment.
+There are different kinds of soybean sauce, i.e., the liquid state with high salt, solid with low salt and ferment of combination of liquid and solid according to its making process and high temperature fermentation, middle temperature fermentation and low temperature fermentation according to the temperature of the ferment.